feather-design-system/feather-design-system/docs/Components/Drawer/README.md

 ---
 title: "Drawer"
 pre: "@featherds/drawer"
-description: "An alternative pattern to Dialogs, Drawers allow displaying additional content or requests for information."
+description: "Used to provide relevant information or simple tasks on top of one or more pages in an application."
 lang: en-US
 tags: ["Drawer", "component"]
 menu: components